19hours/sg-statutes/Acts/Fire Safety Act.md

 (a) the fire safety works or the building works in respect of which his duties and responsibilities as peer reviewer are to be carried out; or

-(b) the building or any part thereof to which the fire safety works relate.
+(b) the building or relevant pipeline or any part thereof, to which the fire safety works relate.

+[Act 14 of 2013 wef 01/09/2013]

-(6) A peer reviewer shall be regarded as having a professional or financial interest in any fire safety works or building works, or in any building or any part thereof, if —
+(6) A peer reviewer shall be regarded as having a professional or financial interest in any fire safety works or building works, or in any building or relevant pipeline, or any part thereof, if —

-(a) he is or has been responsible for, or is acting as the consultant for, the design or construction of the building or any of the fire safety works in any capacity;
+(a) he is or has been responsible for, or is acting as the consultant for, the design or construction of the building or relevant pipeline or any of the fire safety works in any capacity;

+[Act 14 of 2013 wef 01/09/2013]

-(b) he, or any nominee of his, is a member, officer or employee of a company or other body which has a professional or financial interest in the building or any part thereof, or in the building works or fire safety works; or
+(b) he, or any nominee of his, is a member, officer or employee of a company or other body which has a professional or financial interest in the building or relevant pipeline, or any part thereof, or in the building works or fire safety works; or

+[Act 14 of 2013 wef 01/09/2013]

-(c) he is a partner or is in the employment of a person who has a professional or financial interest in the building or any part thereof, or in the building works or fire safety works.
+(c) he is a partner or is in the employment of a person who has a professional or financial interest in the building or relevant pipeline, or any part thereof, or in the building works or fire safety works.

+[Act 14 of 2013 wef 01/09/2013]

 (7) For the purposes of this section —

-(a) a person shall be regarded as having a professional or financial interest in the building or any part thereof, or in any building works or fire safety works, even if he has that interest only as a trustee for the benefit of some other person; and
+(a) a person shall be regarded as having a professional or financial interest in the building or relevant pipeline, or any part thereof, or in any building works or fire safety works, even if he has that interest only as a trustee for the benefit of some other person; and

+[Act 14 of 2013 wef 01/09/2013]

 (b) in the case of a husband and wife living together, the interest of one spouse shall, if known to the other, be deemed to be also an interest of the other.